Applications are now open for Spring 2021 | Apply today

 If all college degrees are from a country outside the U.S., you may need to demonstrate English Proficiency.

-Learn more about demonstrating English Proficiency here.
-Note that the MCS degree requires higher English proficiency scores.
+Learn more about demonstrating English Proficiency.
+Note that the MCS degree requires higher English proficiency scores than required for general international graduate admission.

 Don’t yet meet this requirement?
 If you complete the Pathway, you will have demonstrated English Proficiency.